learning-zone/python-basics/README.md

 ## Q. Explain the use of the 'nonlocal' keyword in Python.

 Ans.
-First, let's discuss the local and global scope.
+First, let\'s discuss the local and global scope.
 By example, a variable defined inside a function is local to that function.
 Another variable defined outside any other scope is global to the function.

 Suppose we have nested functions.
 We can read a variable in an enclosing scope from inside he inner function, but cannot make a change to it.
 For that, we must declare it nonlocal inside the function.
-First, let's see this without the nonlocal keyword.
+First, let\'s see this without the nonlocal keyword.

      def outer():
         a=7